joegreene/Spring-2014-CS-Lab--SI-/Week 9/README.md

 Make sure to use `iomanip`, have the menu, and _DO NOT__ simply type in spaces to do the correct output.
 It doesn't need to loop like the output does, just have similar output for doing the work
 (i.e. ask the user once, then quit).
 If you'd like, practice loops (although they won't be on the upcoming exam next week).
 I only included loops in my version to make my life easier to show example outputs.

+2. Make a program to print out the truth tables for AND, OR, and NOT.
+My suggestion is to have each column have three spaces (for cleanliness).

 ### Chapter 4
 Review over if/else statements, switch cases, and enumerated data types.